adobe-type-tools/kernDump/README.md

 ### `getKerningPairsFromVFB.py`
 Extract a list of all (flat) kerning pairs from a VFB’s kern object, and report the absolute number of pairs.
-Run as a FontLab script.
+Run as a FontLab script. (not tested in several years)

 __Dependencies:__ [FontLab 5](http://old.fontlab.com/font-editor/fontlab-studio/)
 __Environment:__ FontLab Studio 5